-When I first started my journey to natural I found myself buying the most expensive products thinking the more expensive the product, the more beneficial it would be.
-Or using products that Youtube gurus suggested, even though their hair texture wasn’t necessarily the same as mine.
-I struggled for months going from product to product trying to find the ones that my hair positively responded to.
+I ended up buying the most expensive products when I first started out.
+I thought, “the more expensive the product, the more beneficial it’d be”.
+Or, I’d use products that Youtube gurus suggested, even though their hair texture wasn’t the same as mine.
+I struggled for months going from product-to-product trying to find the ones that my hair responded positively to.
 I decided not to get weaves or braids when starting my journey because:

 The next setback came when I studied abroad.
-I was leaving home for an extended period of time and I had no idea how to manage my transitioning hair in another country.
-So I went back to researching and watching videos to see what would be the best way to manage my transitioning hair while abroad, to little (or no) avail.
-I decided to get senegalese twists in hopes that would protect my hair from breakage at the demarcation line (the part of the hair where the transition is occurring).
-Little did I know when returning from studying abroad, my hair was going to break off from lack of care when taking down the twists.
-While that was a big disappointment, I did not let that stop me from continuing on my journey – if anything, I was able to finally shed the rest of the relaxed hair!
+I had no idea how to manage my transitioning hair in another country.
+I went back to researching and watching videos to see how I could manage my transitioning hair while abroad.
+But to little (or no) avail.
+I decided to get senegalese twists in hopes that would protect my hair from breakage at the demarcation line.
+The line of demarcation is the part of the hair where the transition is occurring.
+Little did I know, when returning from studying abroad, my transitioning ends would break off.
+This was from lack of care when taking down the twists.
+This was a big disappointment, but I didn’t let that stop me from continuing on my journey.
+If anything, I was able to finally shed the rest of the relaxed hair!

 For all my naturalistas – what has your journey to natural hair been like?
 Tell me in the comments below!